rcy0228/azure-spring-cloud-training/07-build-a-spring-boot-microservice-using-mysql/README.md

 ## Task 1 : Create the application on Azure Spring Cloud

-1. Create a specific `weather-service` application in your Azure Spring Cloud instance:
+1. Navigate back to Gitbash and run the below command to create a specific `weather-service` application in your Azure Spring Cloud instance:

 ```bash
 az spring-cloud app create -n weather-service